vikibalashova/qaauto/src/main/java/README.md

 ## Cherrypick
 ## Cherrypick #2
 Home Task #7:
-1. Update LinkedinHomePage and LinkedinLoginSubmit page classes using PageFactory pattern (as it's done for LinkedinLoginPage class)
+1. Update page.LinkedinHomePage and LinkedinLoginSubmit page classes using PageFactory pattern (as it's done for page.LinkedinLoginPage class)
 2. Using PageObject and PageFactory patterns implement new Test scenario in a separate test class:
 - Open login page
 - Verify login page is loaded